benders5e/benders5e/earthbender.md

 The attack bonus is hereafter referred to as your earthbending modifier.

 ### Earthwall
-Starting at 2nd level, you can use your reaction to create a wall 10 feet long, 5 feet high, and 1/2 foot thick in front of you once per short rest to defend against an incoming attack.
-The wall stays in place unless it is earthbent away or destroyed by other means.
+Starting at 2nd level, you can use your reaction to create a wall 10 feet long, 5 feet high, and 1/2 foot thick in front of you to defend against an incoming attack.
+You can use this ability after the attack roll, but before the outcome is revealed.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>